tugberkugurlu/AspNet.Identity.RavenDB/README.md

 Fully asynchronous, new and sweet ASP.NET Identity implementation for RavenDB.

 ## Getting Started with Version 2.0.0
 Using ASP.NET Identity RavenDB port is pretty straight forward.
-You can install the library through NuGet.
+You can install the [AspNet.Identity.RavenDB](https://www.nuget.org/packages/AspNet.Identity.RavenDB) library through [NuGet](https://nuget.org).
 For now, the **AspNet.Identity.RavenDB** package which targets the ASP.NET Identity 2.0.0 release is pre-release.
-So, be sure to use the `-pre` while getting it through the NuGet:
+So, be sure to use the `-pre` switch while getting it through NuGet:

     Install-Package AspNet.Identity.RavenDB -Pre